jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-02.md

 At ten AM exactly, Judge Morrison entered the courtroom.

-Sophia sat in the gallery with her familyMom on one side, Maya on the other, Dad in the row behind them.
+Sophia sat in the gallery with her family—Mom on one side, Maya on the other, Dad in the row behind them.
 Across the aisle, she could see Robert Price with his legal team: two lawyers in expensive suits and a PR person taking notes.

 Caroline Price sat between the two sides, alone.
 She looked small in the courtroom's harsh fluorescent light.
 When Ethan entered with Michael Chen, Caroline's face crumpled briefly before she composed herself.

 Ethan took his seat at the petitioner's table.
 He didn't look at Robert.

-Robert was staring at him with an expression Sophia couldn't quite readanger, yes, but also something that looked almost like grief.
+Robert was staring at him with an expression Sophia couldn't quite read—anger, yes, but also something that looked almost like grief.

 Judge Morrison settled at her bench, reviewing papers.
 She was a Black woman in her fifties with an air of someone who had seen everything twice and wasn't impressed by theatrics.
 Sophia recognized her from the February hearing where she'd granted conditional contact.
 She'd been fair then.
 Penetrating questions, but fair.